pdj555/Code-Generation-from-Flowchart/README.md

-# Code Generation from Flowchart Program
+# Flowchart-to-Code Generator: Automating Code Generation from Flowcharts

 This program is designed to automate the process of generating code from a given flowchart.
 By analyzing the flowchart's structure and symbols, the program automatically generates executable code that replicates the algorithm or process described by the flowchart.
 Program Description